aisbergg/ansible-role-linux-profile/README.md

 # Ansible Role: `aisbergg.linux-profile`

-The purpose of this Ansible role is to configure the shell profile, bashrc and such.
-The role doesn't come with `profile` files or templates, so you have to supply your own, wich you propably do anyway.
+The purpose of this Ansible role is to configure shell profiles like bashrc and such.
+The role doesn't come with any files or templates, you have to supply your own.
+As such the role acts simply as a helper to install your personal shell profiles on an Ansible controlled machine.

 ## Requirements